House GOP wants to pump billions into Trump's deportations and detentions as part of tax bill

 There’s also $4 billion to hire an additional 3,000 new Border Patrol agents as well as 5,000 new customs officers, and $2.1 billion for signing and retention bonuses.

-Democrats kept the committees in session for hours debating amendments to change the package.
-Most were expected to fail.
+Democrats kept the committee in session for hours, submitting some three dozen amendments to change the package.
+They all failed.

 Among the first Democratic amendments offered was from Rep. Troy Carter of Louisiana to prohibit the use of funding to deport American children.
 Another from Rep. Seth Magaziner of Rhode Island would stop the money from being used to send Americans to foreign prisons.